Understanding the intricate components of unemployment claims administration is not an easy task.

 A. Your school district is potentially chargeable when a claimant has base period wages earned in your district’s employ.
 Base period employer accounts are charged proportionally when benefits are paid to a claimant.

-Q. How can my district obtain a relief from charges?
+Q. How can my district obtain relief from charges?

-A. No. If an employee has reasonable assurance to return the next school year, the method of salary payment has no impact.
-The issue of reasonable assurance would result in a denial of benefits.
+A. No. If an employee has reasonable assurance of returning to work the next school year, the method of salary payment has no impact.
+The fact that reasonable assurance exists would result in a denial of benefits.
+In cases where an employee does not have reasonable assurance of returning to work, please contact our office to discuss the facts & circumstances.

 A. If your employees have been given reasonable assurance that their positions will remain open for them, they are not considered separated and should not be eligible for unemployment benefits.